evanbattaglia/spacy-wasm/README.md

 To be noted, spacy and certain other depending libraries need to be compiled into web assembly (since they are written in C, pure python packages can be directly imported).
 I made use of [exodide](https://github.com/ymd-h/exodide) and this [DockerFile](https://github.com/ymd-h/exodide/blob/master/example-spaCy/Dockerfile) to build the packages.
 Additionally, I have put sample packages that I built in the `packages` directory.

 > `en_core_web_sm` doesn't need compiling since its pure python by default.

+## Lemmatizer demo
+I (evanbattaglia) have added a lemmatizer demo that can be loaded in an iframe and communicated with via postMessages.